 The more knowledge you have of your finances, the better decisions you can make.

 This money management worksheet allows you or someone close to you to locate your financial accounts.
 For anyone who has ever had to execute a will, not knowing where to locate money or who to contact is a huge problem.
-Complete this now, store it away safely, then have anyone who you might be in charge of executing their will (such as a parent) do the same.
+Complete this now, store it away safely, then have anyone for whom you might be in charge of executing a will (such as a parent) do the same.

 Related reading: A beginner’s guide to buying life insurance.